ranyitz/rules-manager/README.md

 Presets allow you to bundle multiple rules into a single configuration that can be shared across projects.

-1. **Create a preset file**
+1. **Create a preset package or directory**

-Create a JSON file with your rule definitions:
+Create an npm package with your rule definitions in an `aicm.json` file:

 ```json
 {